Trump’s historic assault on the civil service was four years in the making

 Sherk, in his 2017 memo, asserted that the Constitution gives the president virtually unlimited authority over the executive branch, including to hire and fire employees.
 His vision forms the backbone of Wednesday’s executive order.

-Sherk, who is now special assistant to the president for domestic policy, began by advancing an antilabor agenda for both the private sector and the government.
+Sherk, who is now special assistant to the president for domestic policy, began by advancing an anti-labor agenda for both the private sector and the government.
 In 2018, he was the power behind a set of executive orders that weakened collective bargaining rights, cleared a faster path to firing poor performers and blocked unions from working on matters involving employee representation on work time.
 The orders survived numerous court challenges.

 Other proposals to reduce pay and benefits and hold the line on raises were less successful.